-The third item is wheat middlings, commonly known as “wheat mill run”.
+The next ingredient includes wheat middlings, commonly known as “wheat mill run”.
 Though it may sound wholesome, wheat mill run is actually an inexpensive by-product of cereal grain processing.

-The seventh ingredient is poultry meal, another protein-rich meat concentrate.
+The eighth ingredient is poultry meal, another protein-rich meat concentrate.

 Although the word poultry doesn’t clearly identify the species, poultry meal is most commonly sourced from chicken and turkey.

 From here, the list goes on to include a number of other items.

 But realistically, ingredients located this far down the list (other than nutritional supplements) are not likely to affect the overall rating of this product.